Trust-free Personalized Decentralized Learning: Experiments

+\textbf{Partitioning.} Because TPFed targets personalized analysis, multi-subject datasets adopt a “one subject = one client” scheme, yielding 35 and 40 clients for A\mbox{-}ECG and S\mbox{-}EEG, respectively.
+For MNIST, which lacks subject identifiers, we simulate non-IID heterogeneity by randomly dividing the training set into 20 shards and assigning two shards to each of 10 clients, while removing one digit class per shard to induce class bias.
+To mitigate the limited sample size in A\mbox{-}ECG and S\mbox{-}EEG, we apply a sliding-window augmentation~\cite{cai2020qrs} to each subject’s recordings.
+Each client’s local data are finally split into training and test sets with a $7{:}3$ ratio.

+\textbf{Reference Data.} To enable trust-free communication without exposing private data, TPFed utilizes a shared public reference dataset $\mathbf{X}^{\text{ref}}$.
+In practical deployment, this data originates from publicly available repositories (e.g., open benchmarks like PhysioNet), ensuring it is non-sensitive and strictly disjoint from clients' private data.
+In our experiments, to simulate this setting, we reserve 20\% of the subjects from A-ECG and S-EEG to act as this public proxy data, while the remaining subjects serve as private clients.
+For MNIST, the standard test set (10,000 images) is used as the public reference repository.
+Each client uniformly samples a non-overlapping subset from this public repository to facilitate checking logits and calculating divergence.

-\textbf{Training Details:} We implement all methods using PyTorch and simulate the federated environment on a server with four NVIDIA V100 GPUs.
-The loss function $\ell$ is specified as cross-entropy loss for all devices.
-We evaluate the performance using accuracy (Acc) on all three datasets.
-Hyperparameters are tuned via grid search, and the best values along with search ranges are listed in Table~\ref{tab_grid}.
+\textbf{Training Setup.} All methods are implemented in PyTorch with a ResNet backbone~\cite{he2016identity}.
+The federated environment is simulated on a server with $4\times$ NVIDIA V100 GPUs.
+The loss $\ell$ is cross-entropy for all devices, and performance is reported as accuracy (Acc) on all datasets.